Plastering enhances the appearance of the building. The objectives of plastering work can be briefly summed up as below.

-- Any projected band (Patta) of parapet wall should be cut in slope, This will help to keep the rainwater away from the wall.
+- Any projected band (Patta) of the parapet wall should be cut in slope, This will help to keep the rainwater away from the wall.

 - Avoid making holes in the dead wall for taking ghamela.
-If required, do it at the skirting level and finishing of this portion should be done with brick blockwork and concrete around brick/block.
+If required, do it at the skirting level and the finishing of this portion should be done with brick blockwork and concrete around brick/block.
 Almost care should be taken for finishing the same using chicken mesh on joints.